 13. Have sex

-And any dad who tries to claim otherwise is a liar.
+And any dad who tries to claim this isn’t something parents do less is a liar.